DeepPly/.github/profile/README.md

 **DeepPly** is an open-source AI-powered chess assistant designed to help players improve through deep analysis, personalized feedback, and smart coaching.
 From tactical blunders to strategic insights, DeepPly gives you the tools to understand *why* you made mistakes — and how to fix them.

+**NOTE: The full webapp has not been made!
+For this ship, you can get game reviews by playing out your moves on the interactive chess board after login.
+The ai features havent been made yet**

 ---

 ## 🔧 Repositories